AliyunContainerService/pouch/docs/commandline/pouch_rm.md

 ### Synopsis

-Remove a container object in Pouchd.
+Remove one or more containers in Pouchd.
 If a container be stopped or created, you can remove it.
-If the container be running, you can also remove it with flag force.
+If the container is running, you can also remove it with flag force.
-When the container be removed, the all resource of the container will be released.
+When the container is removed, the all resources of the container will be released.